Paul Tangi Mhova Mkondo: Political activity

+Mkondo organised underground meetings for some of the political leadership, as many were his former teachers and colleagues from Thekwani High School in Plumtree.
+Some he had known since he had lived with them in Highfields Township in Salisbury (now Harare).

 Following the election of Mugabe as prime minister in March 1980, Mkondo helped many former guerrilla fighters re-integrate into civilian life.
 Mkondo was the favored candidate to represent Zanu for the Gutu South parliamentary seat in the Masvingo Province, where he was born and raised.
 Instead, Shuvai Mahofa due to gender equality issues was selected by the Gutu Zanu Provincial leadership led by Vice President of Zimbabwe, Dr. Simon Muzenda, which Mkondo cordially accepted and then fully supported her tenure, as she was a Clans woman (VaTete) and an able politician.
 Mkondo, in terms of international business, turned down many executive opportunities to work in Fortune 500 and FTSE 100 Index multi-national companies overseas, opting to remain in Zimbabwe.

 Indigenous commercial farming

 Paul Mkondo was an established commercial farmer.
 He started farming Zimbabwe's staple maize in the late 1970s in Lochinvar and Southerton in Harare.
 He also was the first indigenous commercial poultry farmer to have his own brand, titled Paul Mkondo Poultry.
 In the mid-1980s, Mkondo purchased Inyatsi Farm at competitive commercial agricultural property market rates at that time from a white farmer in the Mazowe-Mashonaland Central area.
 He joined the Commercial Farmers' Union (CFU), and was one of the founding members of the Indigenous Commercial Farmers Union (ICFU), formed in 1992 to represent black commercial farmers.